-Our draft response to question 13 of the consultation: Do you have any other comments?
+13) Do you have any other comments?

 As the professional body for optometry, The College of Optometrists is also submitting a letter in response to the optometrist degree apprenticeship consultation, alongside our completion of this questionnaire.
-The letter sets out wider points of concern raised by College members about the optometrist degree apprenticeship proposal, that cannot be conveyed in response to the consultation questions.
-Our letter summarises the number, range and depth of concerns raised about the proposal by College members.
+The letter sets out wider points of concern raised by College members about the optometrist degree apprenticeship proposal that cannot be conveyed in response to the consultation questions.
+Our letter summarises the volume, range and depth of concerns raised about the proposal by College members under key themes.

 We seek assurance that these concerns will be taken on board and given due consideration by the trailblazer group and other key stakeholders involved in apprenticeship developments (the optometrist one specifically, as well as degree apprenticeships more broadly, but particularly in healthcare).
 We also summarise these points in our response to question 78 below.
-We call for a pause to any further development work being done on the optometrist degree apprenticeship proposal until a full review of the issues has been undertaken.
+We are calling for a pause to any further development work being done on the optometrist degree apprenticeship proposal until a full review of the issues has been undertaken.